 Route Finding School is a three-part series of workshops focused on learning and practicing map, compass and GPS skills.
 Part one "Using Maps" is a three-hour lecture focused solely on understanding the enormous amount of information available in a topographical map.
-Parts two and three focus on compass and GPS skills (respectively), and consist of equal parts lecture and field session practice.
-Field sessions are held within walking distance of the Chemekeden at Salem's Riverfront Park.
-Participants are expected to bring their own compass, but need not own their own GPS.
+Parts two and three focus on compass and GPS skills (respectively) and consist of equal parts lecture and field session practice.
+Field sessions are held at Salem's Riverfront Park.
+Participants are expected to bring their own compass but need not own their own GPS.
 Participants who do not own a GPS receiver will be partnered with someone who does.
-Space is limited to 100 participants.
-You may sign-up in advance at www.cascadeadventures.net.